Amsterdam/design-system/.github/pull_request_template.md

 ## Additional notes

-- Please link to any related issues or discussions.
+- Provide links to any related issues or discussions.
-- Please link to the relevant story in the feature branch deploy.
+- Add a link to the specific story in the feature branch deploy.
 - Mention any areas where additional review or feedback is needed.